What is Apache Spark?

 scala> val babyNames = sc.textFile("baby_names.csv")

-We also created RDDs other ways as well, which we’ll cover a bit later.
+We also created RDDs other ways as well, which we cover throughout this site as well.

 When utilizing Spark, you will be doing one of two primary interactions: creating new RDDs or transforming existing RDDs to compute a result.
 The next section describes these two Spark interactions.